 Adding a source control connection via OAuth

-- Under My Salesforce Connections on the left-hand side nav menu, click on the Manage source control and Jira page
+My Connectionson the left-hand side menu, click on Source control and services

 - Log in to your account